 Have a think about whether your daily or weekly routines are costing you money that you’re not even really aware of.
-I realised that my once a week shopping treat at Costa soon added up and over the course of a year were costing me a pretty penny.
+I tell this story all of the time but basically, I realised that my once a week shopping treat at Costa soon added up and over the course of a year were costing me a pretty penny.
 Again little treats like this are not an issue but my weekly Costa was as I headed to the Costa in our local Tesco after my shopping each week more out of habit than because I fancied a Costa if you know what I mean.
 I started it years ago because I’d usually left the kids at home with Mr Frugal and an extra half an hours peace with a cake and a cuppa was my idea of bliss at the time. 😉 Fast forward years later and I was still doing it – except sometimes I was even doing it WITH the kids as they often come shopping with me these days!

 Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address here and hitting subscribe.
 You can also follow me on Twitter or BlogLovin and I’d love to see you over on my Facebook page and on Instagram.
 If you’re interested, you can find out more about me here and while I’ve got your attention, if you’re wondering why some of my posts lately are a little bit less frugal then have a read of this post. 😉

 Do your future self a favour – Pin ’10 Small changes that will make you richer’ for later: